andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 // PublishedCustomer → ONLY publishes events
 // LoggedCustomer    → ONLY logs
 // CachedCustomer    → ONLY caches
-// StoredCustomer    → ONLY persists
+// PersistentCustomer    → ONLY persists

 Customer customer = new ValidCustomer(
     new PublishedCustomer(queue,
         new LoggedCustomer(log,
             new CachedCustomer(cache,
-                new StoredCustomer(customerId, repository)
+                new PersistentCustomer(customerId, repository)
             )
         )
     )
 );

-customer.rent(car, from, to);  // Executes the entire chain customer.print(new JsonMedia());
+customer.rentCar(car, from, to);  // Executes the entire chain customer.print(new JsonMedia());
 ```